Tom-Sloan/pillbox/README.md

 # pillbox
 *Folders*
-Desktop App               -> the code for the windows 10 app Phone App                 -> the code for the android phone app Pillbox Hardware          -> all files for the hardware (not incl. arduino code) Pillbox Software          -> pillbox arduino code
+\nDesktop App               -> the code for the windows 10 app
+\nPhone App                 -> the code for the android phone app
+\nPillbox Hardware          -> all files for the hardware (not incl. arduino code)
+\nPillbox Software          -> pillbox arduino code

 *Files*
 final_video               -> final demo video